StevenH237/Synchrony-ModDocs/Lola/README.md

 Lola is a character who has to pick up items and activate shrines indirectly.
 Breaking normal low% rules results in death, while items may be collected by leaving them out.

-There are some [nuances](Nuance.md) to those rules that one may wish to read.
+There are some [nuances](Nuance.md) to those rules that one may wish to read, as well as some [strategy and hints](Strategy%20and%20hints.md).

 This documentation is up-to-date with version 1.0.3 of Lola, which is not yet public.